-- 1x back piece (folded fabric cut)
+- 1x back piece (cut on the fold)

-- 2x sub-liner of the front piece
+- 2x facing - front piece

 - 2x sleeve

-If you don't have enough fabric – same as me in the picture – and your inner collar is from two pieces, you need to leave extra 1 cm for the shorter side seam too – that is the area where the fabric fold would be.
+If you don't have enough fabric - my case - and you need to create the inner collar from two fabric pieces, you need to add seam allowance to the shorter side too – that is the area where the fold would normally be.

 Press the seam allowances open.

-Sew them together.
+Sew the pieces together.

 Press the seam allowances towards the inner collar.

 Topstitch the seam - sew about 3 mm (1/8") from the original seam.
 Topstitching should stabilize the seam and attach the seam allowances to the wrong side of the inner collar.
 This helps to make the collar rigid and to stop the inner layer from peeking out.